nbn22385/htpc-docker/README.md

     - :ballot_box_with_check: Replace Illegal Characters
     - `Root Folders`
       - Add an entry for `/data/media/movies`
+  - `Profiles`
+    - `Quality Profiles`
+      - I set up separate profiles for 1080p and 720p
+    - `Delay Profiles`
+      - I set up a delay profile "Prefer torrent" with a Usenet delay of 2 minutes.
+An opposite configuration can be set up for torrents.
+Currently I have Overseerr using this tag
+    - `Release Profiles`
+      - I set up an entry with keywords to avoid (i.e. "HDR")
   - `Indexers`
     - The indexers will auto-populate once Prowlarr is set up
     - Click `Show Advanced`